 pop up image

-Learn what a Hoshin Kanri X matrix is, how to read it and how to make the most of this tool for visualizing key strategic initiatives in Lean management.
+Get to know what a Hoshin Kanri X matrix is, how to read it, and how to make the most of this tool to visualize key strategic initiatives in Lean management.

-In Lean management, the goal of applying the X matrix is to align the long-term needs with strategic initiatives, identify the most important activities along the way, and list the metrics that you need to improve.
+In Lean management, the goal of applying the X matrix is to align long-term needs with strategic initiatives, identify the most important activities along the way, and list the metrics that need improvement.

 A typical X matrix would normally look like this: